choraria/gas-url-shortener/README.md

 [Investigating] I only got to know about this *odd behavior* only by the end of fully dpeloying this solution and that's the fact that while a user would not be prompted to login while they're creating short URLs (via custom domain), they would be prompted to login when they **visit** a short URL (if they've not already logged in to gmail on that browser).

-These may be deal-breakers for a few and so I'd rather you know about them **before** you're exposed to the excruciating documentation 😅
+These may be (and I'm not trying to be too hard on myself here) deal-breakers for a few and so I'd rather you know about them **before** you're exposed to the excruciating documentation 😅

 # Table of Contents